 Plo walked in as Anodyne was talking down to Appretend.

 Plo stared over to Appretend with a face of confusion.
 Appretend mouthed out, ‘My’Ellium.’
-Plo knew exactly what had happened and moved out of the room quickly, staying quite as she went.
+Plo knew exactly what had happened and moved out of the room quickly, staying quiet as she went.

 “Give me a minute, then we will head out.”

-Anodyne leant back into the chair he sat in and got comfortable.
-His aching jaw soothed by the sweet embrace of sleep.
-His mind wandering far away as he forgot the agony he had just lived through.
-His last conscious thought being.
+Anodyne leaned back into the chair he sat in and got comfortable.
+His aching jaw was soothed by the sweet embrace of sleep.
+His mind wandered far away as he forgot the agony he had just lived through.
+His last conscious thought was.

 ‘Damn, paying for things is a pain.’